 Onion.link: Onion.link is meant to be a link between .onion hidden services and the normal Web.
 It also hosts a pretty good search engine that can be used in your normal browser.

 Google: With proxy tools like Onion.to, Google actually crawls much of the Deep Web in a roundabout way.
-And because it’s so popular, it’s the first tool that almost anyone who hears about the Deep Web uses.
+And because it’s so popular, Google Search is the first tool that almost anyone who hears about the Deep Web uses to set out.

 DuckDuckGo: Similar to Google but with one significant difference, DuckDuckGo offers anonymous search, a feature in keeping with Tor’s powers of anonymity.
 It’s no surprise that it’s popular among the Tor crowd.

-Torch: An older Deep Web search engine, Torch has existed for a long time but little fanfare.
+Torch: An older Deep Web search engine, Torch has existed for a long time but attracts only a little fanfare.

 If you already know the name of a new market, you still need to find the address to reach it.
-Which search engine can get me where I want to go?
+Which search engine can get us where we want to go?

 Search: “Dread Pirate Roberts”

-Winner: Evil Wiki wins out by having a direct link to the Strongbox.
+Winner: Google wins out by having a direct link to the New Yorker’s Strongbox tool, which allows anyone to securely tip the publication’s journalists anonymously.
 Every other engine either sent me to the Evil Wiki or to a page about the Strongbox but not the Strongbox itself.